-Homes, unfortunately, on the smaller screen.
-Streaming services from HBO Max to Disney+ are scooping up films that would otherwise have had theatrical releases.
-And that means it’s time to give your home cinema set-up a well-overdue overhaul.
+But the silver screen experience still lacks a little shine.
+We could all do without the inflated ticket prices and the sticky floors, couldn’t we?
+Thankfully, films are finding new homes — on slightly smaller screens.
+Streaming services from HBO Max to Disney+ are scooping up films that would otherwise have had theatrical releases, and that means it’s time to give your home cinema set-up a well-overdue overhaul.

 So, before you press play on even one more blockbuster, here’s how to build a theatre-beating home cinema system — from projector to popcorn maker…